Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Rigidity of time crystal

 The robustness of the DTC against a small imperfection $\epsilon$ holds true for both the large- and small-$\tau$ DTC phases depicted in Fig.~\ref{fig:4tran}(a).
 Nonetheless, the large-$\tau$ DTC phase is more stable than that for smaller $\tau$.
 Figures~\ref{fig:tv_dtqc}(b) and (c) show $m^z(t)$ for a large-$\tau$ ($\tau=2$) and small-$\tau$ ($\tau=0.2$) for several $\epsilon$'s.
 Whereas the DTC is restored up to $\epsilon=0.2$ for $\tau=2$, it is broken already at $\epsilon=0.1$ for $\tau=0.1$.

-Besides, whereas the DTC directly becomes the normal phase as $\epsilon$ increases for larger $\tau$, it is broken first to the DTQC~\cite{Giergiel2019b,Zhao2019,Pizzi2019,Chinzei2020}, in which $m^z(t)$ never decays but oscillates quasi-periodically in time, before becoming the normal phase.
+Besides, whereas the DTC directly becomes the normal phase as $\epsilon$ increases for large $\tau$, it is broken first to the DTQC~\cite{Giergiel2019b,Zhao2019,Pizzi2019,Chinzei2020} for small $\tau$, in which $m^z(t)$ never decays but keeps oscillating quasi-periodically, before becoming the normal phase.
 This DTQC is seen in Fig.~\ref{fig:tv_dtqc}(c) for the intermediate $\epsilon$ ($=0.1$ and $0.13$) and clearly indicated in the Fourier spectra of $m^z(t)$.
 While the DTC is characterized by the Fourier peaks $\omega=(2n+1)\Omega$ (even-order harmonics are absent due to the dynamical symmetry $m^z(t)=-m^z(t+\tau)$ implying $\int_0^{2\tau}dt\, m^z(t)e^{i2n\Omega t}=0$), these peaks are split into two in the DTQC.

-Intuitively, these distinct fates of the large- and small-$\tau$ DTC phases against $\epsilon$ originate from how effective the dissipation stabilizes the DTC.
+Intuitively, these distinct fates of the large- and small-$\tau$ DTC phases against $\epsilon$ originate from how effectively the dissipation stabilizes the DTC.
 As discussed above, the rigidity of DTC stems from the restoring force into the free-energy minima by dissipation.
 However, for small-$\tau$ (i.e., short interval), the state cannot be restored before the next pulse arrives, which leads to the fact that the DTC for small-$\tau$ is more fragile than that for large-$\tau$.
 Yet, even for small $\tau$, the spin does not necessarily decay to vanish because it can be approximately restored being rotated many times by the sequential imperfect pulses for a short time, which gives rise to the DTQC.

 These arguments suggest that the DTC and DTQC become more robust as the dissipation strength $\lambda_\mu$ increases.
 In Fig.~\ref{fig:eptau}, we show the $\epsilon$-dependences of $\mtc$ with two dissipation strengths for (a) $\tau=2$ and (b) $0.2$.
 Here, for illustration, we have defined $\mtc$ in DTQC as the negative value whose norm is the amplitude of the oscillation of $m^z(t)$ in the NESS.
 For $\tau=2$, the transition point from the DTC to the normal phase becomes large as the dissipation strength $\lambda_\mu$ increases.
 For $\tau=0.2$, both transition points become large as the dissipation strength while the DTC-DTQC transition point shifts only slightly.
 These results show that the DTC and DTQC become more rigid due to the stronger dissipation as expected.